 - Be sexually responsible.
-Use condoms or maintain a mutually monogamous relationship with a partner who's been tested and is free of sexually transmitted infections.
+Use condoms or have sex only with a partner who's been tested and does not have sexually transmitted infections.

 - Get vaccinated.
 If you're age 26 or younger, consider the human papillomavirus (HPV) vaccine to help prevent cancers associated with the virus.

 - Stay physically active.
-Moderate physical activity can significantly reduce your risk of erectile dysfunction.
+Moderate physical activity can reduce the risk of erectile dysfunction.

 - Make healthy choices.
-Maintaining a healthy weight can help reduce the risk of developing high cholesterol, high blood pressure, type 2 diabetes and other risk factors for erectile dysfunction.
+Staying at a healthy weight can help reduce the risk of developing high cholesterol, high blood pressure, type 2 diabetes and other risk factors for erectile dysfunction.

 - Practice good hygiene.
-If you're not circumcised, regularly clean beneath your foreskin with soap and water.
-Be sure to return your foreskin to its normal position after sex.
+If you're not circumcised, regularly clean underneath the foreskin with soap and water.
+Return your foreskin to its usual position after sex.

-- Know your medications.
-Discuss medication use and possible side effects with your doctor.
+- Know your medicines.
+Discuss medicine use and possible side effects with your health care provider.

 - Pay attention to your mental health.
-Seek treatment for depression, anxiety or other mental health conditions.
+Get treated for depression, anxiety or other mental health conditions.

-- Stop smoking and limit the amount of alcohol you drink.
+- Stop smoking and limit alcohol.
 If you smoke, quit.
-If you need help quitting, talk to your doctor.
+If you need help quitting, talk to a member of your health care team.
 If you choose to drink alcohol, do so in moderation.
-For healthy adults, that means up to one drink a day for women of all ages and men older than age 65, and up to two drinks a day for men age 65 and younger.
+For healthy adults, that means up to one drink a day for women and up to two drinks a day for men.

 Not all penis problems can be prevented.
-However, routinely examining your penis can give you greater awareness of the condition of your penis and help you detect changes.
-Regular checkups also can help ensure that problems affecting your penis are diagnosed as soon as possible.
+However, regularly checking your penis can make you more aware of the condition of your penis and help you notice changes.
+Regular checkups also can help ensure that problems affecting your penis are found as soon as possible.

-While you might find it difficult to discuss problems affecting your penis with your doctor, don't let embarrassment prevent you from taking charge of your health.
+It might be difficult to talk about problems affecting your penis with your health care provider.
+But don't let embarrassment stop you from taking charge of your health.